VvWijhe/INT_pr/README.md

 # INT_pr

-practicum for HAN Embedded Systems Engineering:

-find out where the point is when DMA is faster than normal copying.
+Assignment to find out at which point copying data from RAM to RAM is faster with DMA.